dbornstein/customSocial/README.md

 Brightcove player plugin to allow dynamic customization of the social sharing embedCode

 This Brightcove Player plugin provide macro functionality for the embedCode.
-This is most useful to change the embedCode with in-page or with data from Video Cloud custom metadata.
+This is most useful to change the embedCode with in-page variables or with metadata from Video Cloud.